afislonge/Algerian-forest-fire-ML/README.md

 1. **Preprocessing:** The unseen data is preprocessed in the same way as the training data.
 2. **Prediction:** We use the trained model to predict outcomes on the unseen data.
 3. **Analysis:** The results are analyzed to evaluate how well the model performs on new, unseen data.

-## 10. Proper Documentation of Code and Results

-### Overview

-Proper documentation ensures the code is understandable and maintainable.
-This section focuses on documenting the code with comments and markdown cells.

-### Steps:

-1. **Comments:** Key sections of the code are annotated with comments explaining the purpose and functionality.
-2. **Markdown Cells:** Markdown cells are used to describe the approach, methodology, and results in a structured manner.